jh1993/UnderusedOptions/README.txt

 - Now also gives +20 minion health.

 Orb Lord:
-- Now also gives +4 minion damage, +1 radius, and +1 num targets.
+- Now also gives +4 minion damage and +1 radius.